Combat Infantryman Badge: Three-time recipients

 In 1984, the National Infantry Museum at Fort Benning, Georgia, unveiled two plaques listing over 200 soldiers who had received the Combat Infantryman Badge three times.
 The ceremony was presided over by Lieutenant General David E. Grange Jr., Fort Benning's commander from 1979 to 1981 and a three-time CIB recipient himself, as well as the fort's then-commander, Major General John W. Foss.
-A new exhibit, featuring 325 names, was unveiled on October 23, 2012.
+A new exhibit featuring 325 names was unveiled in 2012.

-Because the gap between the second (Korean War) and fourth (War on Terror) periods of eligibility is more than forty-eight years, longer than any likely career as an infantryman, all three-time CIB recipients served in World War II, the Korean War, and the Vietnam War.
+Because the gap between the second (Korean War) and fourth (Global War on Terrorism) periods of eligibility is nearly 50 years, longer than any likely infantry or Special Forces career, all three-time CIB recipients served in the World War II, the Korean War, and Vietnam qualifying periods.